Richard Tol

 Richard S. J. Tol (born 2 December 1969, Hoorn, the Netherlands) is a professor of economics at the University of Sussex.
 He is also professor of the economics of climate change at the Vrije Universiteit Amsterdam.
-He is a member of the Academia Europaea.
+He is a member of the Academia Europaea and a Fellow of the Royal Economic Society.

 Academic career

 Tol obtained an MSc in econometrics & operations research in 1992 and a PhD in economics in 1997 at the VU University Amsterdam.
 His doctoral thesis was titled, A decision-analytic treatise of the enhanced greenhouse effect.
 In 1998, he contributed with some nineteen other academics to a joint project of the United Nations Environment Programme at his home university.

-Tol regularly participates in studies of the Energy Modeling Forum, is an editor of Energy Economics, associate editor of Environmental and Resource Economics, and a member of the editorial board of Environmental Science and Policy, and Integrated Assessment.
+Tol regularly participates in studies of the Energy Modeling Forum, was an editor of Energy Economics, associate editor of Environmental and Resource Economics, and a member of the editorial board of Environmental Science and Policy, and Integrated Assessment.
 IDEAS/RePEc ranks him among the top 250 economists in the world.

 Tol specialises in energy economics and environmental economics, with a particular interest in climate change, such as the economics of global warming.
 Previously, Tol was a research professor at the Economic and Social Research Institute.
 Before that, Tol was the Michael Otto Professor of Sustainability and Global Change and director of the Center for Marine and Atmospheric Sciences and board member of the Center for Marine and Climate Research at the University of Hamburg.
 Tol was a board member of the International Max Planck Research Schools on Earth System Modeling and Maritime Affairs and the European Forum on Integrated Environmental Assessment.
 From 1998 to 2008 he was an adjunct professor at Carnegie Mellon University's Department of Engineering and Public Policy, and from 2010 to 2011 an adjunct professor at Trinity College, Dublin's Department of Economics.

 Climate change

-Contradicting the scientific consensus on climate change, Tol considers the impact of climate change to be "relatively small".
+Tol considers the economic impact of climate change to be "relatively small".
 Despite being an economist he was also among the US Senate Republican Party's "list of scientists disputing man-made global warming claims", which stated that Tol "dismissed the idea that mankind must act now to prevent catastrophic global warming".

 Tol characterises his position as arguing that the economic costs of climate policy should be kept in proportion to its benefits.